 Resources: Shurley English, Handwriting without Tears

 Using a systematic program of incremental development and continual practice and review, students work on addition, subtraction, multiplication, division, time, money, introductory fractions, introductory geometry, and word problems.
-Students begin memorizing addition and subtractions facts.
+Students memorize addition and subtraction facts and begin to commit basic multiplication facts to memory.

 Resource: Saxon Math